How could an Environmental Human Rights (EHR) Amendment be used in Maryland?

 The EHR Amendment embodies the language and duties necessary to protect Marylander’s environmental rights, further protecting the environment as a whole.
 Maryland needs this amendment to ensure that public and environmental health remains a top priority for the state, regardless of changes in the political winds.
 By making environmental preservation, protection, and enhancement, a state constitutional mandate, the EHRA can help ensure the protection of the environment now and in the future.

-- Renewable Energy: support for sustainable renewable energy development
+- Renewable Energy: greater support for sustainable renewable energy development

-- Chesapeake Bay Health: greater strength in a lawsuit against EPA, enhanced protection of waterways and need to regard impact on the environment for sake of human health
+- Chesapeake Bay Health: enhances protection of waterways and strengthens the need to consider the impact of environmental activities on human health

 - Groundwater: greater protection of aquifer and freshwater resources